 It was at this time that Boston native George B. Dorr worked tirelessly with Charles W. Eliot and later with John D. Rockefeller Jr. to bring about the National Park, which was organized in 1916 as Sieur de Monts monument.
 The name was changed in 1919 to Lafayette National Park and in 1929 to Acadia National Park.
 George B. Dorr was the first Superintendent of the Park.
 A selection of Dorr's letters and articles are on display in the museum.

 Bar Harbor, with its wealthy and powerful summer visitors, had become a rival with Newport, Rhode Island as the place to be seen and to play in the 1880's through the first part of 20th century.
-President Taft could be seen playing golf at Kebo Golf Club in August, 1910.
-The garden parties at the Pot & Kettle club were attended by ladies and gentleman in the beautiful long dresses and attire of the time.
+President Taft could be seen playing golf at Kebo Golf Club in August 1910.
+The garden parties at the Pot & Kettle club were attended by ladies and gentlemen in the beautiful long dresses and attire of the time.
 Robin Hood Park - Morrell Park was the place for a great afternoon of horse racing.
 At the museum, all of these events and more are documented by pictures and artifacts.

 What do the USS Saratoga, Kronprinzessin Cecile, USS Richard, Dirigible Shenandoah and the QEII have in common?
 These ships and dirigible all visited Bar Harbor from 1881 to 1981.
 Some stops were planned, others were not.
 Historic photographs and artifacts in the museum document these visits.